The right candidates for the right job!

 3. Step up your face-to-face contact.
 Smaller companies will be less likely to advertise openings or post them on Internet job boards.
 Opportunities surface at in-person meetings.
 Networking at trade shows and professional groups pay big dividends.
 Volunteering with charitable, civic, and religious organizations shows potential employers what kind of work ethic you possess.

 4. Acquire key referrals.
 Referrals play an enormous role in small businesses.
 A good referral from a valued employee or someone close to the owner or manager will go a long way.
-Scour your networking contacts and use social media websites such as LinkedIn and Facebook to obtain a referral or two.
+Scour your networking contacts and use social media websites such as LinkedIn and Facebook to obtain a referral or two, and create your own website with a good hosting from worlds most popular hosts.

 5. Be receptive to contract or temporary work.
 Resumes are two dimensional.
 They are words on paper that tells the hiring manager “Who” you are, “What” you can do and “Where and When” you worked.
 Temporary positions give you a chance to show the manager or owner the “How” of your experience.
 Many employers are adding contract or project workers before deciding to hire full-time staff.
 You may be able to transition this into a full-time job if you achieve superior results.
 Look at it like a working resume.